 Excessive Oil Consumption

-Model years 2011, 2012, 2013, and 2014 Chevrolet Avalanches, Silverados, Suburbans, Tahoes, and GM Sierras, Yukons, and Ukon XLs have safety defects.
-Several drivers have reported that the safety defects in these trucks and SUVs cause the vehicles to lose power while driving.
-These vehicles are equipped with the Generation IV Vortec 5300 engine and may experience excessive oil consumption – reported by some drivers as one quart of oil every 1000 miles.
+Model years 2015, 2016, 2017, 2018, 2019, and 2020 Jeep Cherokee, Renegade & Compass have defects that may impair your use, value, and safety.
+These vehicles are equipped with a 2.4L Tigershark inline 4-cylinder engine and may experience excessive oil consumption – reported by some drivers as one quart of oil every 1000 miles.
 The excessive oil consumption defect in these vehicles can cause a substantial drop in oil pressure levels, or result in the improper lubrication to the engine, or increase the oil in the engine’s cylinders and foul out the spark plugs.
 None of these resulting conditions are good for the engine.
 Moreover, these conditions can cause the vehicles to enter into limp mode (low power and limited speed) often without any warning.
 Or, the vehicles can dangerously stall on the road, to force unwitting drivers to make emergency maneuvers to pull over to the shoulder without power, to stop on the highway, or to create danger to others while doing so.
 At this point, there does not appear to be a fix for the oil consumption defect in the engine.
 Jeep is simply replacing the original defective engine with another defective Tigershark engine.

 Is This Your SUV?

-If you purchased — new or used — or leased one of the following vehicles:
+If you purchased or leased one of the following SUVs:

 For more information call the experienced trial attorneys at (833) 4MY-LEMON for a free case evaluation.